 7. Meditate on it: Read God’s word every single day, and meditate on what you read (think deeply on it, memorize it and declare it to yourself often)

 Remember what we said in point 4 about patience?
 You need to apply this patience when you are meditating.
-Deeply thinking on something, commiting it to memory by regularly saying it, and seeing how you can apply it to your life takes time.
+Deeply thinking on a scripture, committing it to memory by regularly saying it, and seeing how you can apply it to your life takes time.
+So be patient.

 8. Get Context: Don’t read a verse of the Bible in isolation, read the pretext, and post text.
 For example, don’t only read John 3:16, read John 3:1-15, and John 3:17-end, so you’ll understand John 3:16 better.